Table of contents

 a man standing in a factory

 During this process, the DTG printer sprays the special water-based inks directly onto the t-shirt to achieve the desired design in a few minutes.
-If you decide to handle this process yourself (instead of teaming up with a print-on-demand service), this digital equipment needs a significant upfront investment.
+If you handle production yourself instead of partnering with a print-on-demand service, you’ll need to invest in printing equipment upfront.

 • A safe choice for a small t-shirt business and one-offs